iamjnayem/money_tracker/README.md

-# Assesment Test for my first Job
+# This was the assessment of my first job